rishabhbilwal2203/Translator/README.md

 # Translator
-#### In the project we are creating a program which can translate any sort of text to any language using googletrans module even pronounce it using gtts module and we can also copy that translated text to our clipboard using pyperclip moudule.
+#### In the project we are creating a program which can translate any sort of text to any language using googletrans module even pronounce it using gtts module and we can also copy that translated text to our clipboard using pyperclip module.
 ## Requirements
 * googletrans ([click here to download](https://pypi.org/project/googletrans/))
 * pygame ([click here to download](https://pypi.org/project/pygame/))